 Welcome to St Edward's Catholic Primary

 My name is Mrs Joanne Kennett.
 It is a privilege to be the Head Teacher of St. Edward's Catholic Primary School.
 Our school is vibrant and celebrates its cultural diversity and the many rich languages spoken by many of our families.
 St Edward's has approximately 400 children with two classes per year group.
 Our children start in Reception.
 We have very good links with our local feeder nursery settings.
 I hope that you are able to find out all about our school, here on the website.
-Since our Ofsted Inspection in March 2017, we have made lots of exciting changes to our Reception environment and curriculum.
-You will find that the improvement in provision, resources, space, teaching, confidence and wider opportunities are evident.
-Children are encouraged to be independent, and we build a curriculum that not only engages and inspires them but is also built on the children’s interests.
-The outdoor area is an amazing resource but we are hidden away and you cannot appreciate the amazing grounds from the outside.
+During our most recent Ofsted on 2nd and 3rd November 2022, we have achieved a GOOD in all areas of inspection.
+This report confirms that the Leaders of the school have made the necessary improvements, particularly in the changes to our Reception environment and curriculum.
+Our children are encouraged to be independent, and throughout the school life, we build a curriculum that not only engages and inspires them, but is also built on the children’s interests and the diversity of our curriculum.
+The outdoor area at St Edward's is an amazing resource but we are hidden away and you cannot appreciate the amazing grounds from the outside.
 Come and visit us!

 I am very proud to be the Head Teacher of St Edward's Catholic Primary with its wonderful children, hardworking staff, supportive governing body and all within a beautiful setting and extensive grounds.
 The school has excellent links with St Edward's Catholic Church.
 Father Denis is our parish priest who celebrates our Masses and is also governor of our school.
 He works closely with us to guide the children on their spiritual journey.

 We promote high standards of behaviour and academic achievement.
 Our results are consistently above the national expectation in all areas of the school.
 In July 2018, we celebrated our best ever results for KS2 which are 'well above' the national expectation for 'expected and 'greater depth' for progress in reading and writing and 'above' the national expectation and greater depth for Mathematics.